How to get video player on Steam Deck

 And the player was found

-When I thought about console media player, I remembered Kodi.
+When I thought about console media player, I recalled Kodi.
 Which was a player for xbox back then, and then become linux media player.
 This was it.

 How to install and configure Kodi for Steam Deck